HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 DOSH: cash/money.

-FANNY: in the UK 'fanny' refers to female genitalia. o
+FANNY: (RUDE) in the UK 'fanny' refers to female genitalia, not your BUM (see above)

 FIVER: five-pound note.